Prepare a Red Hat-based virtual machine for Azure

 rhgb quiet crashkernel=auto

-Graphical and quiet boots aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
-You can leave the crashkernel option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
+You can leave the crashkernel option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.

-6. After you are done editing /etc/default/grub, run the following command to rebuild the grub configuration:
+6. After you're finished editing /etc/default/grub, run the following command to rebuild the grub configuration:

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg